Sukhothai

 Getting There

-Sukhothai sits in Northern/Central Thailand, making it accessible by bus from major cities.
+Sukhothai sits in lower northern Thailand, making it accessible by bus from major cities.
 Direct buses run from Bangkok (6-7 hours), Chiang Mai (5 hours), and other northern destinations.
 The nearest airport is Sukhothai Airport with limited domestic flights, though most travelers find the bus connections convenient and affordable.
 From the bus station in New Sukhothai, it’s a 12km ride to the historical park area where most attractions concentrate.
 Local songthaews and tuk-tuks connect the new town with the old city ruins throughout the day.

 Best Time to Visit